X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically Selected Galaxy Cluster Merger Candidates: Results and Discussion

 Dividing the cluster into three regions centered on BCGs 2, 4, and 5 (\cref{fig:RMJ1043_sub_1}) shows all three groups with small velocity dispersions (${\leq}\SI{370}{\kms}$) and ${<}\SI{150}{\kms}$ velocity difference between subcluster means (\cref{tab:RMJ1043_subclusters}), suggesting minimal interaction along the line of sight.
 However, the picture is complicated by a small handful of galaxies in Subcluster 2, including BCG 4, which are at a lower redshift than the primary distribution (a velocity difference of $\SI{1600}{\kms}$ between BCG 4 and the subcluster mean).
 We can see in the bottom panel of \cref{fig:RMJ1043_redshifts} that the lowest redshift members of the cluster are exclusively concentrated near BCG 4.
 If the cluster redshift range is defined $0.425 \leq z \leq 0.44$, removing the four low-redshift galaxies from the luminosity density eliminates the peak seen in the southeast.

 \htmlfig{

 }

-Given the disturbed X-ray morphology and peak offset, we believe this to be a merger, likely binary between Subclusters 1 and 3 with Subcluster 3 being stripped of its gas.
+Given the disturbed X-ray morphology and peak offset, we classify this as a likely merger, possibly binary between Subclusters 1 and 3 with Subcluster 3 being stripped of its gas.
 Subcluster 2 could also be involved, and further spectroscopy would help in determining if there is a unique group at a lower redshift associated with BCG 4.
 Of the 12 clusters studied, RMJ1043 has the lowest richness, X-ray temperature, and X-ray luminosity at $121$ (\cref{tab:clusters}), $\SI{2.77}{\keV}$, and $\SI{0.56e44}{\ergs}$ (\cref{tab:XMM}), respectively.
 Both temperature and luminosity lie $2\sigma$ below expected values.
 Such low $T_X$ and $L_X$ disfavor the low impact parameter suggested by the gas-stripping of Subcluster 2.
-However, in addition to the lowest $\lambda$, $T_X$, and $L_X$ in our sample, RMJ1043 also has the lowest velocity dispersion at $\SI{470}{\kms}$ (\cref{tab:RMJ1043_subclusters}, indicating a less massive system than the richness would suggest.
+However, in addition to the lowest $\lambda$, $T_X$, and $L_X$ in our sample, RMJ1043 also has the lowest velocity dispersion at $\SI{470}{\kms}$ (\cref{tab:RMJ1043_subclusters}), indicating a less massive system than the richness would suggest.

 RedMaPPer computes richness by first assigning galaxies a probability of being a cluster member based on a fit of the red sequence.
 The richness is then defined as a sum over those probabilities, weighted by radius and luminosity-dependent factors.
 The radius-weighting selects for members using a ``soft'' cut which penalizes galaxies outside of a richness-dependent scale radius of $\sim\SI{1}{\mpc}$.
 With BCG 1 having a probability of only 0.3327, again, the lowest in the sample, it is possible that the redMaPPer richness was influenced by an ambiguity in cluster location as well as interlopers near Subclusters 1 and 3.
 A lower richness would help to explain the discrepancy in $T_X$ and $L_X$, as well as the low velocity dispersion.